SLOCAS Collections (Repository) Facility PoliciesInformation on our Repository

 - submitting collections to the Facility

-- calculating fees for curation and research at the Facility
+- calculating fees for perpetual curation at the Facility

-SLOCAS will not accept any materials that require a controlled environment; special care or equipment; or conservation treatments, such as climate or humidity controls, insect-proof storage, or any chemical applications.
+Unfortunately, our facility cannot accept any materials that require ongoing conservation treatments or similar processes, such as chemical applications.
 SLOCAS will not accept any collection that has been treated with pesticides or other potentially dangerous chemicals.